Atlantic Coast Conference: 2010–2022

 The ACC's presidents announced on April 22, 2013, that all 15 schools that would be members of the conference in 2014–15 had signed a grant of media rights (GOR), effective immediately and running through the 2026–27 school year, coinciding with the duration of the conference's then-current TV deal with ESPN.
 This move essentially prevents the ACC from being a target for other conferences seeking to expand—under the grant, if a school leaves the conference during the contract period, all revenue derived from that school's media rights for home games would belong to the ACC and not the school.
 The move also left the SEC as the only one of the FBS Power Five conferences without a GOR.

 In July 2016, the GOR was extended through the 2035–36 school year, coinciding with the signing of a new 20-year deal with ESPN that would transform the then-current ad hoc ACC Network into a full-fledged network.
 The new network launched as a digital service in the 2016–17 school year and as a linear network in August 2019.

-On August 24, 2021, the ACC conference formed an alliance with the Big Ten and Pac-12 conferences.
+On August 24, 2021, the ACC formed an alliance with the Big Ten and Pac-12 conferences.
+In 2022, the ACC brought back old rivalries like the Backyard Brawl between the University of Pittsburgh Panthers and the West Virginia University Mountaineers.
+A friendly rivalry between University of Pittsburgh Panthers and Georgia Tech Yellow Jackets in memory of the 1956 Sugar Bowl and Bobby Grier, during the last game, actor Anthony Mackie appeared on field to honor Grier and the game.

+2024 expansion

+On September 1, 2023, the conference voted to expand and add three new members: California, SMU, and Stanford.
+The announcement was initially controversial, given the distance between the schools and its current members.
+SMU joined on July 1, 2024, from the American Athletic Conference, while Cal and Stanford joined the ACC on August 2, 2024, due to the fiscal year of the Pac-12 Conference, their former conference, being different from most athletic conferences.

-Academics and ACCAC
+Academics and ACC

 Academic rankings

-Among the major NCAA athletic conferences that sponsor NCAA Division I FBS football, including the current "Power Five conferences", the ACC has been regarded as having the highest academically ranked collection of members based on U.S. News & World Report and by the NCAA's Academic Progress Rate.
+Among the major NCAA athletic conferences that sponsor NCAA Division I FBS football, including the current "power conferences", the ACC has been regarded as having the highest academically ranked collection of members based on U.S. News & World Report and by the NCAA's Academic Progress Rate.

-Association of American Universities

-Five ACC institutions are members of the prestigious Association of American Universities: Duke, Georgia Tech, Pittsburgh, UNC, and Virginia.
+Nine ACC institutions are members of the Association of American Universities: Cal, Duke, Georgia Tech, Miami, Notre Dame, Pittsburgh, North Carolina, Stanford, and Virginia.
 Syracuse was a member until 2011 but voluntarily withdrew over a dispute on how to count non-federal grants.